 JS: No other distribution company enjoys such a rich array of exclusively literature-in-translation publishers.
-Those publishers include not only Europa, but Open Letter, Dalkey Archive, Deep Vellum, New Vessel Press, And Other Stories, Humanoids, and Two Lines, not to mention publishers who regularly dedicate portions of their list to literature in translation, such as Grove/Atlantic, New Press, American Studies Press, Akashic, American University in Cairo, Bellevue, and many others.
+Those publishers include not only Europa, but Open Letter, Dalkey Archive, Deep Vellum, New Vessel Press, And Other Stories, Humanoids, and Two Lines, not to mention publishers who regularly dedicate portions of their list to literature in translation, such as Grove/Atlantic, New Press, Academic Studies Press, Akashic, American University in Cairo, Bellevue, and many others.
 Three Percent, the organization and newsletter devoted to literature in translation that Open Letter publisher Chad Post founded, bases its name on the fact that only three percent of the books published in the US each year are translations.
 It’s hard to see that statistic and feel like any publisher of lit in translation is making a big impact on what Americans are reading!
 But these publishers and their passion for fiction from other countries are certainly improving the odds that Americans can discover, as I like to say, “a new culture.”
 And that contribution to the field of literature drives these publishers.
 It’s their merit.
 That’s an old-fashioned criterion in publishing but one I’m happy to see warmly embraced by an innovative, forward-thinking company like Ingram.

 LF: As a distributor, how will Ingram Publisher Services promote the sale of translated books?
 How can independent bookstores like mine participate in the campaign?